-Designed for speed on paved roads, road bikes offer a particular profile focused on delivering balanced operation married with an aerodynamic shape.
+Designed for speed on paved roads, road bikes offer a profile focused on delivering balanced operation, married with an aerodynamic shape.
 The wheels and tires are usually narrower, allowing for lower rolling resistance levels and greater maximum speed.
+The choices and offerings to customize road bikes today continues to improve, and the choices can be over whelming.
+Mechanical vs electronic, skinny 23mm vs the wider 28mm wheels, carbon water bottle cages vs plastic or an endless choice of other material make ups.

 A bicycle's frame is its adrenaline-fueled heart, and there's a variety of styles to choose from.
 Regardless of the materials used, a road bike will above all be lightweight, sturdy and durable.
 Some of the most popular frame materials are: